This post may contain affiliate links. Please see my disclosure policy for details.

 After that, from the 18th century, there is evidence of the Bridge House being used as a counting house for the mills of Rattle Ghyll in the local area.

-It has also been used as a weavers and chair makers shop, in 1905 a cobblers for mending shoes with pigeons upstairs, then it was a an antiques dealership and even a tea room that people would visit.
+It has also been used as a weavers and chair makers shop, cobblers for mending shoes with pigeons upstairs, then it was an antique dealership and even a tea room that people would visit.

 During the time that the house became a tea room in the Victorian era, the cast iron stove was placed inside the building and the rear door was blocked up.